Remodeling Your Home?

 Refinish Pool Decks, Driveways and Patios with DCI Concrete Overlay

 When we were first approached by this homeowner, we couldn’t believe the condition of their outdoor concrete, particularly the drive and walkways.
 Gray and black concrete paint applied less than two years previous was peeling off everywhere in a most unattractive way.

 The contractor sprayed a 1/16th inch primer coat of smooth gray overlay from a hopper gun to mask the existing concrete color and level out the surface.
-The homeowners chose two contrasting colors – Smokestack (230-5lb.) and Maize (550-1lb.).
+The homeowners chose two contrasting concrete pigment colors – Smokestack (230-5lb.) and Maize (550-1lb.).
 The smokestack color was sprayed down first using a spray shield to the borders and curbs followed by the lighter maize color.
 The color and texture of the overlay reduces glare, heat absorption and potential slip hazards when wet.
 The entire surface was sealed with a two-part acrylic urethane concrete sealer.
 Acrylic urethanes though more expensive are easy to apply and last longer on exterior applications than traditional solvent-based acrylics so the finish can be enjoyed for many years to come.